AriusX7/tvm-assistant/README.md

 Now, we'll create the database and all the necessary tables.

+If you're building in release mode, then you can pass the `--run-migrations` (or `-m` for short) flag to run the migrations programmatically.
+You can skip the migration steps if you use the flag.

 ##### Using `sqlx-cli`

 The recommended way to do that is to use `sqlx-cli`.
 It is a command line tool that allows us to set up databases with very few commands.